-The Thermals are a post-pop-punk trio from Portland, Oregon.
-In ten years, the band has released six records and toured fifteen countries.
-The Thermals are Hutch Harris (guitar and vocals), Kathy Foster (bass), and Westin Glass (drums).
+The Thermals were a post-pop-punk trio from Portland, Oregon.
+In ten years, the band released seven records and toured fifteen countries.

 A brief history of The Thermals, year by year.

 The Thermals burst out of Portland, OR and onto the international indie rock scene with their debut LP, More Parts Per Million (Sub Pop), at a time when people were just starting to stop paying for music.
 Recorded in singer Hutch Harris’s kitchen on a 4 track cassette, MPPM’s recording costs were only sixty dollars, making it one of the cheapest (sounding) records of all time.
 The Thermals quickly established themselves as a powerhouse live act, the original four-piece line-up consisting of Kathy Foster on bass, Ben Barnett on guitar, Jordan Hudson on drums, and Hutch Harris on lead vocals.